citusdata/citus_docs/installation/single_machine_docker.rst

 You should see a row for each worker node including the node name and port.

-Once you have the cluster up and running, you can visit our :ref:`multi-tenant tutorial <multi_tenant_tutorial>` to get started with a sample dataset on Citus in minutes.
+Once you have the cluster up and running, you can visit our tutorials on :ref:`multi-tenant applications <multi_tenant_tutorial>` or :ref:`real-time analytics <real_time_analytics_tutorial>` to get started with Citus in minutes.

 **4. Shut down the cluster when ready**